protofire/big-number-input/README.md

 - `placeholder`: A string to use as the input's placeholder
 - `disabled`: A boolean used to disable the input
 - `min`, `max` and `step`: The min and max values you want to use and the step used when you increase or decrease the number with the arrow keys or by clicking the arrows in the input.
-These values are also string with the raw values and are interpreted with the same number of decimals as the main value.
+These values are also strings with the raw values and are interpreted with the same number of decimals as the main value.

 ### Using a different input component